What If My Spouse Stops Paying Child Support?

 Any time that any order of the court is being violated, you can file a contempt action.
 In this case, your spouse is brought back to court.

-He or she could be sanctioned with the following:
+If your former spouse stops paying child support, they could be sanctioned with the following:

 - Wage garnishments